Office of the Superintendent of Financial Institutions

 In addition to formal documentation, reporting procedures often include regular formal and informal meetings and other communications within and among management groups and oversight functions.

-Compliance Reports to Senior Management and the Board: Regular reports to Senior Management and the Board should be in a manner and formats that allow them to clearly understand the regulatory risks to which the FRFI is exposed, and the adequacy of key controls to manage those risks and facilitate the performance of their oversight responsibilities.
-Normal course RCM reports should be made on a regular basis, the frequency of which is approved by the Board.
+Compliance Reports to Senior Management: Regular reports to Senior Management should be in a manner and formats that allow them to clearly understand the regulatory risks to which the FRFI is exposed, and the adequacy of key controls to manage those risks and facilitate the performance of their oversight responsibilities.
+Normal course RCM reports should be made on a regular basis.Footnote 14

 The CCO should establish the general areas of content addressed in, and frequency of, regular RCM reports made to the CCO by operational management.
-Content and frequency should be sufficient to enable the CCO, Senior Management and the Board to discharge their RCM responsibilities.
-The Board should review and determine the type, content and frequency of reports to be satisfied that it is receiving the necessary information to carry out its oversight role.
+Content and frequency should be sufficient to enable the CCO and Senior Management to discharge their RCM responsibilities.

-OSFI expects the CCO to report regularly to the Board all material information derived from the independent monitoring and testing to assist the Board in overseeing the RCM framework and enterprise-wide state of compliance.
+OSFI expects the CCO to report regularly all material information derived from the independent monitoring and testing to assist Senior Management in overseeing the RCM framework and enterprise-wide state of compliance.

 The CCO should have reasonable processes in place to assess the accuracy and effectiveness of RCM information or analysis provided by operational management.
-Reports should provide an objective view on whether the FRFI is operating within the RCM framework and identify problems or issues for Senior Management and the Board, as appropriate.
-The CCO should meet with the Board on a regular basis, and have in camera meetings, as appropriate.
+Reports should provide an objective view on whether the FRFI is operating within the RCM framework and identify problems or issues for Senior Management.

-The CCO should also provide an opinion to the Board on a regular basis, but at least annually, on the adequacy of, adherence to and effectiveness of the day-to-day controls, and whether, based on the independent monitoring and testing conducted within the FRFI, the FRFI is in compliance with applicable regulatory requirements enterprise-wide.
-The opinion should be supported by sufficient pertinent information that is verified or reasonably verifiable.
+The CCO should also opine on a regular basis, but at least annually, on the adequacy of, adherence to and effectiveness of the day-to-day controls, and whether, based on the independent monitoring and testing conducted within the FRFI, the FRFI is in compliance with applicable regulatory requirements enterprise-wide.
+This should be supported by sufficient pertinent information that is verified or reasonably verifiable.

 See further, Role of CCO, above.

-OSFI expects the CCO to report to the Board, on a timely basis, material instances of non-compliance, compliance issues and any measures Senior Management is taking to remediate issues or implement new or revised controls.
+OSFI expects the CCO to report, on a timely basis, material instances of non-compliance, compliance issues and any measures Senior Management is taking to remediate issues or implement new or revised controls.

-Review findings that are considered significant should be reported, as appropriate, to operational management, the CCO, Senior Management and the Board.
-Actions taken by operational management in response to significant review findings should be monitored as appropriate by Senior Management and the Board.
+Review findings that are considered significant should be reported, as appropriate, to operational management, the CCO and Senior Management.
+Actions taken by operational management in response to significant review findings should be monitored as appropriate by Senior Management.

 OSFI expects the roles and responsibilities of all individuals involved in RCM to be clearly documented.
-Both the day-to-day and independent oversight review levels of key control elements should produce sufficient documentation that demonstrates how regulatory compliance risk is managed and supports the flow of information reported to the CCO, Senior Management and the Board.
-Such documentation should also support the Board’s periodic assessment of the RCM framework.
+Both the day-to-day and independent oversight review levels of key control elements should produce sufficient documentation that demonstrates how regulatory compliance risk is managed and supports the flow of information reported to the CCO and Senior Management.
+Such documentation should also support the periodic assessment of the RCM framework.

-OSFI expects Senior Management to implement the RCM framework that has been reviewed and discussed with the Board.
+OSFI expects Senior Management to oversee the RCM framework.
 Senior Management should take reasonable measures to assure that:

 Senior Management should also proactively consider whether RCM deficiencies identified in one area of the FRFI’s operations may also be present in other areas.